 IRS rules state that you and the investment must be at arm’s length.
 In other words, you cannot directly benefit from an asset owned by your retirement account.

 Your retirement account is designed to provide for your retirement and is not intended to benefit you now.
 You cannot receive a direct or indirect benefit from the property purchase.
 It’s considered an “indirect benefit” if your IRA is engaged in transactions that, in some way, can benefit you personally.

 - Using property held in the retirement account: Using real estate purchased through your IRA as an office, personal residence, vacation home, retirement home, etc. is not allowed.

 - Receiving personal benefits from your retirement account: You cannot lend yourself money from your IRA or pay yourself, or a company you own, to do work on a home purchased by your IRA.

 Additionally, IRS rules state that a self-directed retirement account may not buy an investment from, sell it to, or otherwise be involved with a “disqualified person.”
 A disqualified person includes you as the account holder, service providers of the IRA, fiduciaries, family members of lineal ascent or descent (parents, grandparents, children, or grandchildren), and entities of which 50 percent or more is owned directly or indirectly by a disqualified person.

 Whenever making an investment decision, please consult with tax, legal, and accounting professionals.
-You can also refer to the IRS for more information: Internal Revenue Code 4975 and IRS Publication 590.
+You can also read more here or refer to the IRS for more information: Internal Revenue Code 4975 and IRS Publication 590.

 Continue Learning: Complete Self-Directed Real Estate 101 Guide